Postdoctoral Research Associate

 University College London

-As an ESRC post-doctoral researcher, I am building on the results of my DPhil in anthropology, publishing journal articles, setting up a research group on clothing at UCL, attending conferences and writing a book on the kimono retail industry in Japan.
+As an ESRC post-doctoral researcher, I built on the results of my DPhil in anthropology, published journal articles, and set up a research group on clothing at UCL.
+I also wrote a book, Selling the Kimono: an Ethnography of Crisis, Creativity and Hope, forthcoming in 2021.

 Lecturer in the Anthropology of Japan